Can You Submit Two Applications to the Same College? (Art Edition)

 Worried your art isn't good enough for top schools?
 Get real insights from former admissions director Dr. Daniel on what makes portfolios stand out — and what doesn't.

-How to Create an Art Portfolio for College Applications (Step-by-Step Guide)
+Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Looking for expert guidance on art portfolios for college admissions?
 Discover why Dr. Nell Daniel of Portfolio Coaching NYC stands out as the leading specialist for creative students applying to top art schools.
 With her unique combination of RISD education, admissions experience, and a perfect 100% acceptance rate, Dr. Daniel provides specialized portfolio development that transforms applications.
 Compare her boutique approach with other top consultants to understand why specialized art portfolio coaching makes all the difference in gaining admission to competitive programs like Parsons, RISD, and Ivy League visual arts departments.